-- 10. (1) The rules of fair competition shall to the extent practicable, be based on the principles of competition law and practice relating to the prohibition of - - (a) abuse of a dominant position; - (b) anti-competitive agreements, decisions or concerted practices; - (c) anti-competitive mergers, take-overs, consolidations, acquisitions or anticompetitive changes in the market structure resulting from changes in ownership, control, composition and structure of licensees; and - (d) all other practices and acts with an effect on fair competition including unfair methods of competition, unfair or deceptive acts or practices, the purpose or effect of which is to distort competition in the telecommunications sector. - (2) A licensee may not engage in any activity, whether by act or omission, which has or is intended to or is likely to have the effect of unfairly preventing, restricting or distorting competition where the act or omission is done in the course of, or as a result of, or in connection with, any commercial activity in the telecommunications sector. - (3) For the avoidance of doubt, a licensee is deemed to have engaged or to be engaged in an anti-competitive practice, if by commission or omission that act has an appreciable effect of unfairly preventing, restricting or distorting competition in the telecommunications sector.
+- 10. (1) The rules of fair competition shall to the extent practicable, be based on the principles of competition law and practice relating to the prohibition of - - (a) abuse of a dominant position; - (b) anti-competitive agreements, decisions or concerted practices; - (c) anti-competitive mergers, take-overs, consolidations, acquisitions or anticompetitive changes in the market structure resulting from changes in ownership, control, composition and structure of licensees; and - (d) all other practices and acts with an effect on fair competition including unfair methods of competition and unfair or deceptive acts or practices, the purpose or effect of which is to prevent, restrict or distort competition in the telecommunications sector. - (2) A licensee may not engage in any activity, whether by act or omission, which has or is intended to or is likely to have the effect of unfairly preventing, restricting or distorting competition where the act or omission is done in the course of, or as a result of, or in connection with, any commercial activity in the telecommunications sector.